Petra Pool and Garden Complex: History of study

 Prior to excavation, the area of the Petra Garden and Pool Complex was believed to be one of three markets at Petra, due to the fact that it was open and flat and the lack of standing architecture.
-Excavations of the site began in 1998, directed by Leigh-Ann Bedal, who quickly discovered evidence of complex hydraulic management, exotic plants, and a large swimming pool.
+Excavations of the site began in 1998, directed by Leigh-Ann Bedal (Penn State Erie, The Behrend College) who quickly discovered evidence of complex hydraulic management, exotic plants, and a large swimming pool.
 Subsequent excavations took place over the course of eight seasons, with ongoing study of the botanical remains.